andrew/ultimate-awesome/README.md

 - [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.
 - [Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others.
 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
-- [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python. .
 - [awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP).
 - [personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024.
-- [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-macOS](https://github.com/iCHAIT/awesome-macOS) -   A curated list of awesome applications, softwares, tools and shiny things for macOS.
 - [awesome-design](https://github.com/gztchan/awesome-design) - 🌟 Curated design resources from all over the world.
 - [awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) - Awesome list of open-source startup alternatives to well-known SaaS products 🚀.